Body-cam footage shows police left an Ohio man handcuffed and facedown on a bar floor before he died

 Five minutes after the body-camera footage recorded Tyson saying “I can’t breathe,” one officer asked another if Tyson had calmed down.
 The other replied, “He might be out.”

 Tyson telling officers he was unable to breathe echoes the events preceding the death of George Floyd at the hands of Minneapolis police in 2020.
 Tyson was Black, according to the coroner’s office.
-The race of the police officers has not been confirmed.
+Both Canton Police Department traffic bureau officers who were placed on leave, Schoenegge and Camden Burch, are white, according to the police department.

 Tyson did not move when an officer told him to stand and tried to roll him over.
 They shook him and checked for a pulse.